BoykoTsvetanov/ReactJS-Project/client/README.md

 ### `Register user area`
     Users can view all added destinations
     User can view all details
-    User-creator can Edit or Delete destination7
+    User-creator can Edit or Delete destination